 LA Pride is an annual event celebrating the LGBTQ+ community.
 This year’s event featured several celebrations including concerts, bingo and the LA Pride Parade, according to the LA Pride website.
 LA Pride 2022 was the first in-person event after the COVID-19 pandemic prevented the annual celebration from meeting in person for two years.

 Christopher Street West Association, a nonprofit organization that aims to raise awareness for the LGBTQ+ community, hosted the annual event.
 The organization started hosting the event roughly 50 years ago, according to the LA Pride website.

-Gerald Garth, the vice president of community programs and initiatives for LA Pride, said in an emailed statement the event’s 50th anniversary was supposed to be celebrated in 2020 but is being celebrated this year instead because of the past two years’ COVID-19 pandemic restrictions.
+Gerald Garth, the vice president of community programs and initiatives for LA Pride, said in an emailed statement the event’s 50th anniversary was supposed to be celebrated in 2020 but is being celebrated this year instead because of COVID-19 pandemic restrictions in the past two years.

-The event began Saturday with several artists – including Christina Aguilera, Anitta and Syd – performing in LA Pride in the Park at the LA State Historic Park, according to the LA Pride website.
+The event began Saturday with several artists – including Christina Aguilera, Anitta and Syd – performing at the LA Pride in the Park event at the LA State Historic Park, according to the LA Pride website.

 Garth said in the statement that LA Pride organizers are excited their music line-up features a diverse group of women and people of color.